DaltonCole/evolutionary_algorithms/README.md

 	* **False**
 	* True
 		* If best or average fitness deceases, double mutation rate, else reset mutation rate to original value
+* Self Adaptive Penalty Coefficient
+	* **False**
+	* True
+		* If best Board in population is in an invalid state (has a penalty), reset Penalty Coefficient to original value, otherwise multiply current Penalty Coefficient by 0.75
+* Self Adaptive Offspring Count
+	* **False**
+	* True
+		* If best or average fitness deceases, multiply Offspring Count by 1.5, reset otherwise to original value
 * Penalty Coefficient
 	* Any Int
 	* ** 1 **

 If any of the above are null, then default values are used.
 The default "Random Seed" is time.
 Log and solution files generated have the same name as "Random Seed".

+NOTE: If there are duplicates in the population, the duplicate is removed and a new random Board in added to the population.
+This is to increase exploration in population.
+This is why average fitness value may decrease when using an algorithm where it should not.

 ### logs/